very-good-science/data-ethics-club/site/contents/join_in/join_in.md

 We follow a [code of conduct](code-of-conduct) during Data Ethics Group which is designed to make sure everyone feels welcome and confortable sharing their experiences and take on the material.
 Please read it before attending.

-## Mailing list

-If you would like an email each meeting with the next reading material and a link to the Zoom meeting then join our [mailing list](http://eepurl.com/hjkmnX).
-Sometimes we also send out information about other data ethics related events being organised by our community.

 ## Upcoming meetings